AgnosticUI/agnosticui/site/docs/docs/advanced/advanced-usage.md

 <div class="mbe24"></div>

 The CSS utilities are definitely <u>not</u> a requirement unless you want to use them (e.g. `mbe16`, `flex items-center justify-center`, `text-uppercase`, and so on).
 So, it's a performance win to use the modular approach described above if you don't plan to leverage those in the first place.

+## Experiments

+I've placed some additional `agnostic-svelte` experiments [here on my blog](https://developtodesign.com/agnosticui-examples).
+The blog itself is SvelteKit-based and so these may be helpful for those using the Svelte package.